GRDinculescu/ManageMe_React/README.md

+# ManagMe

+The last project, but in react, if you want more info, see the other :P

+Tailwind, and maybe, theme based

+## Theme info:
+- @GRDinculescu you decide

+(vvv React jerg that idk if it will be used vvv)
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.